 Legal protections forbid workplace harassment and employment discrimination.
 While protections are generally enforced, cases of workplace discrimination based on disability, sex, and age do occur.
 Women are guaranteed 90 days of paid maternity leave, and those who have been employed for over a year are eligible for 3-6 months of unpaid leave.
-Men receive only 2 days of
+Men receive only 2 days of paternity leave after their child's birth.
+Laws prohibit women from working in jobs deemed hazardous and in certain sectors like mining, transportation, and manufacturing (see p.
+5 of

-SEX & GENDER paternity leave after their child's birth.
-Laws prohibit women from working in jobs deemed hazardous and in certain sectors like mining, transportation, and manufacturing (see Economics and Resources).
-In 2022, Argentina prohibited mandatory testing of HIV and other sexually transmitted diseases as part of preemployment exams to combat discrimination against HIV-positive individuals.
+Argentina prohibited mandatory testing of HIV and other sexually transmitted diseases as part of pre-employment exams to combat discrimination against HIV-positive individuals.